 Lunch is available for purchase each day.
 Sodexo is our food service provider.
 Students are not permitted to purchase food if there is a negative balance in their food account.
 Payments can be made to the student's lunch account via the district website or by sending in money.
 Free/Reduced lunch request forms are available on the district website.
 Students are expected to eat at school in the areas designated.
-Students are not permitted to call in orders for food to be delivered, or to receive food from visitors to campus including parents.
+Students are not permitted to call in orders for food to be delivered.
 There shall be no carry-in lunches from restaurants (including delivery services and apps, etc.) Students are expected to remain in their assigned areas during lunch.
-Students are not to remove items from the food counter without paying for them.
-Students will clean up after themselves.
+They are not to remove items from the food counter without paying for them.
+They will clean up after themselves.